ibm-cloud-docs/discovery/data-crawler-discovery.md

     You can leave this value empty (i.e., empty string "") when using other connectors.

--   **`urls_to_filter`** - blocklist of URLs that must not be crawled, in regular expression form.
+-   **`urls_to_filter`** - Blocklist of URLs that must not be crawled, in regular expression form.
 The Data Crawler does not crawl URLs that match any of the regular expressions provided.

     The `domain list` contains the domains that cannot be crawled.
 Add to it if necessary.